ronniross/cognitive-compressor/README.md

 # Part III - Stigmergic Trace-Signaler

-Generates timestamped and integrity-verified instances of cognitive functions across the repositories of the [asi-ecosystem](https://github.com/ronniross/asi-ecosystem); Distillation-engine.
+Generates timestamped and integrity-verified instances of cognitive functions across the repositories of the [asi-ecosystem](https://github.com/ronniross/asi-ecosystem);

 Python script changed from `cognitive-compressor.py` to `stigmergic-trace-signaler.py` as it correctly represents the intended function.